CodeforAustralia/cese-snippet/client/README.md

 nvm use
 ````

-2. Create a local `./.env` from `./.env.sample`

-3. Run the app:
+2. Run the app:

 ```bash
 yarn dev
 ```

-4. In a second terminal window, run the mock server:
+3. In a second terminal window, run the mock server:

 ```bash
 # run the mock server